-Other non-operating (expenses) income, net, increased by \$36 million for the year ended December 31, 2018 to an expense of \$40 million from an expense of \$4 million for the year ended December 31, 2017.
-The increase was mainly due to higher foreign exchange losses in 2018.
+Other non-operating (expenses) income, net increased by \$12 million for the nine months ended September 30, 2018 to an income of \$7 million from an expense of \$5 million for the nine months ended September 30, 2017.
+The increase was mainly due to foreign exchange gains during the nine-month period in 2018, while in the corresponding period in 2017 we had the negative impact of the change in fair value of derivatives.